Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Geelong has 124 active public transport stops serving a mix of train and bus services.
-These stops are covered by 37 individual routes that collectively facilitate 9,756 weekly passenger trips.
+Geelong has 124 active public transport stops offering a mix of train and bus services.
+These stops are served by 37 routes, carrying out 9,756 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 178 meters to the nearest stop.

-Service frequency averages 1,393 trips per day across all routes, translating to approximately 78 weekly trips per stop.
+On average, there are 1,393 daily trips across all routes, equating to about 78 weekly trips per individual stop.

 Frequently Asked Questions - Transport